LOVE? SAID THE COMMANDER

 The new EP has gotten some excellent reviews so far!
 See what folks are saying:

 Here's a great writeup of "Misery," our first single from the new EP: https://thekey.xpn.org/2020/05/29/love-said-the-commander-misery/

 We were included in WXPN's Philly 100 for 2019!
 Check out the full article here:

 Check out these great write ups from WXPN's The Key and The Deli Magazine:

 Love? said the Commander is a duo from the Philadelphia area made up of Kate Hall, a sad gal who sings and plays guitar, violin, and percussion, and Chris Bishop, a less sad guy who plays guitar and bass.
 Both have been playing music in different projects for many years, but the pair met in the winter of 2018 via a Craigslist ad.
 It was Kate's desperate, last ditch effort at finding a musical partner and Chris's first all too easy attempt at meeting that perfect singer - a fact that has created a grudge Kate will hold on to for many years to come.
 The two have experienced some big moments in their short time as a duo.
 They were selected from among 400 bands to open for The Felice Brothers at the Brooklyn Bowl in New York City in December of 2018, and they recently won the Philly Rising End of Year Showcase at World Cafe Live in Philadelphia, PA.
-They released their first EP, A Million Miles Away, in August of 2019 and have just released their second EP, "A Place For Our Heads," on July 31, 2020.
+They released their first EP, A Million Miles Away, in August of 2019 and their second EP, "A Place For Our Heads," in July of 2020.
 Combining powerful lyrics and vocals with dynamic guitar work, the two hope to deliver a sound unlike anything listeners have heard before.